 SERVICES FOR THE VISUALLY IMPAIRED

-All full service libraries have application forms for the free library services offered by the Virginia Department for the Blind and Visually Impaired, which is a member of the National Library Service for the Visually and Physically Handicapped .
-County residents receive services through a state affiliated library (Central Rappahannock Regional Library), located in Fredericksburg.
-Materials include cassette books and CDs, large print books, Braille books and videos.
-Additional information can be found on the department's website or by clicking here to our regional partner's application webpage http://www.librarypoint.org/talking_books.
+All full service libraries have application forms for the free library services offered by the Virginia Department for the Blind and Vision Impaired, a member of the National Library Service for the Visually and Physically Handicapped.
+County residents receive services through a state affiliated library, Central Rappahannock Regional Library, located in Fredericksburg.
+Materials include cassette books and CDs, large print books, Braille books, and videos.
+Additional information may be found by visiting our regional partner's webpage.

 Large Print Collections:

 All eleven branches within PWPLS have collections of large print materials that can be checked out for a three-week loan period.
 Titles can be found using our online catalog searching under the subject heading "Large Type Books."

 All eleven branches within PWPLS have collections of CDs that can be checked out for a three-week loan period.
 In addition, small players pre-loaded with an audiobook, called Playaways, also provide another audio format.
 Titles can be found using our online catalog and searching these subject headings: “Books on CD” and “Playaways.”